-A solicitor can help you word this section in a way that ensures your attorney has to follow your wishes when you can't be there.
+Our lawyers can help you word this section of the Enduring Power of Attorney form in a way that ensures your attorney has to follow your wishes when you can't be there.
 Filling out this section incorrectly might also prevent your attorney from doing their job efficiently.

 You can also revoke an Enduring Power of Attorney whenever you like as long as you are still mentally fit to do so.

 What may seem complicated and confusing to you is bread and butter to our trained team.
 Let us take any further stress out of the situation.
-We will guide you through the entire process.
+Our lawyers will guide you through the entire process of appointing an Enduring Power of Attorney.
 Your needs are our absolute focus.

 Is there a difference between Enduring and General Power of Attorney?

 There sure is.
 The main difference between the two is when and how long the attorney's power stands.

 A General Power of Attorney document means that a person can make your financial decisions while you have full mental capacity.
 If your mental capacity goes downhill, and you can no longer make or understand your own decisions, only an Enduring Power of Attorney will be legally valid.

 How can a lawyer help you with appointing this attorney?

 The Enduring Power of Attorney document is one of the most crucial and risky documents you create.
 Your entire estate or outcome of your life's work and effort could fall into the hands of the person (or people) you nominate as your attorney.